aadiraju/bytesized/README.md

 # bytesized;

-Database-oriented shopping website built using Express for COSC304 that sells Computer Science themed snacks for programmers.
+Database-oriented shopping website built using Express and Handlebars for COSC304 that sells Computer Science themed snacks for programmers.
 Hosted completely on the cloud courtesy of Google Cloud Services at [bytesized-i2nu2z6gna-wl.a.run.app/](https://bytesized-i2nu2z6gna-wl.a.run.app/)

 ## How to Run Locally
-Simply clone the project and run `docker-compose up`
+- Clone the project and run `docker-compose up`
+- Once the entire container is up and running, navigate to `localhost/loaddata` to initialize the database
+- Once that is complete, navigate to `localhost` and you should see the main page!

 ## Bonus Features
 The bonus features we implemented are listed ordered by lab at [BONUS.md](BONUS.md)